This lesson introduces the AP CSP Create Performance Task (Create PT)

 Example concept: Quiz / Survey Analyzer

-Ask questions (input)
+User responds to questions (input)

-Store answers in a list
+Store responses in a list

 Call a procedure(parameter) to analyze

-Inside the procedure: loop + if (algorithm)
+Inside the procedure: while loop + if (algorithm)

 Display a result (output)